 - “Me-too” hardly works.
-Copying a model elsewhere in the hopes of a quick exit doesn’t work out well.
+Copying a model elsewhere in the hopes of a quick exit never works out well.

 - Must address some real customer need/pain.
 Will customers pay a premium for it?

-- Ownership at time of entry and at time of exit.
+- Ownership at the time of entry and time of exit.
 Along with funding options for the next round.
-If the exit size does not return the fund, it is not worth it.
+If the exit does not return the fund, it is not worth it.

 Elements of a business plan